 On Oct, 29 2021

 Even a great forecast and schedule can break down because contact center agents fail to show up for work or constantly have poor adherence.
 After all, a schedule is only as strong as the agents who work the shifts.
-To help resolve this issue, here are 10 ways to improve contact center attendance rates.
+To help resolve this issue, here are 10 ways on how to improve attendance rates in your contact center.

 1) Have clear and defined attendance rules – A different set of attendance rules for each agent is difficult to manage.
 Instead, create a larger rule set focused on attendance as a foundation that all agents must work within.
 The rules should be well thought out to meet the unique needs of your contact center while remaining flexible enough that agents won’t feel constrained and seek employment elsewhere.

 2) Create a positive work environment – Nobody wants to be a part of a negative workplace.
 It’s important to not allow an excess of disruptive behavior (such as loud personal conversations) and to send home agents for the day who are visibly ill.
 Agents want to be in a safe, quiet workplace.